 A circular approach: the recycling process

-Recycling of beverage cartons in Europe has grown steadily over the last number of years, with around 450,000 tonnes recycled in 2018.
-This represents a recycling rate of 49%, with some countries, such as Belgium or Germany, recycling over 80%.
+Recycling of beverage cartons in Europe has grown steadily over the last number of years, and in 2019 announced a 51% recycling rate in the EU28.

 The recycling of products made from renewable material ensures that valuable resources contribute to a circular economy.